RockerM4NHUN/STM32TimerArray/examples/project_setup_with_cubemx/README.md

 - Optionally set the baud rate of the default UART/USART serial port to 115200 for decent speed.
 - Navigate to the *Project Manager* tab.
 - Under *Project* select the *Other Toolchains (GPDSC)* toolchain.
+- Under *Code Generator* tick *Generate peripheral initialization as a pair of '.c/.h' files per peripheral*.
+(Makes possible to include the defined peripherals.)
 - Save the CubeMX project file in the PIO project's root directory.
 (You want to overwrite it.)
 - Click *Generate Code* to create the source files.